JRiehl728/ElectronicsProjects/README.md

 ![image](https://user-images.githubusercontent.com/52514038/71785910-06a32880-2fba-11ea-8eeb-2fabcc9ef642.jpg)

 Luckily there was a button that my dad never used on the board so the procedure was relatively simple.
-I desoldered both of the SMD momentary switches, the broken one for power and the one that had never been used.
+I desoldered both of the SMD momentary switches, the broken on and off switch and the one that had never been used.

 ![image](https://user-images.githubusercontent.com/52514038/71785963-aeb8f180-2fba-11ea-8d34-17ca73b1cfa4.jpg)